jmaasch/reproducible-research/blogs/data_pkg_recreation.md

 <img width="1111" alt="Screen Shot 2021-02-19 at 12 34 08 PM" src="https://user-images.githubusercontent.com/50045763/108541749-d3e8ec00-72b0-11eb-8e76-6db738d27492.png">

 Fortunately, it is valid!
 When running the CSV file for `df_719_adj`, we produce an identical data package.
-The question is: are the inferred schemas in these dara packages identical to the schema produced by Kate?
+The question is: are the inferred schemas in these data packages identical to the schema produced by Kate?

-Fortunately, all three data packages identically contain the following schema:
+Fortunately, all three data packages contain the following schema:

 ```python
 {